0x27/wargames/natas/README.md

 Wrote it for a laugh and so I could abandon a game and come back later.
 Writing similar for all the wargames in my downtime as nice relaxing programming toys thingies.

-Current Status: Completes levels 0-9 inclusive.
+Current Status: Completes levels 0-10 inclusive, + 12-13.
+Level 11 solution removed until I fix it.

 Writeups: TODO